Palmerola International Airport

-Comayagua International Airport (IATA: XPL, ICAO: MHPR), also known as Palmerola International Airport, is an international airport located 6 km (4 mi) south of the centre of Comayagua, Honduras.
-The airport was inaugurated in October 2021 as the country's new international airport for civil and commercial use.
+Palmerola International Airport — occasionally known as Comayagua International Airport — is an international airport serving Tegucigalpa, the capital of Honduras.
+Located in Comayagua, it is approximately 60 km northwest of Tegucigalpa city centre.
+The airport was inaugurated in October 2021 as the country's new international airport for civil and commercial use, replacing the old Toncontín International Airport while it still remains active for domestic and regional flights.
 It was built at the facilities of the Soto Cano Air Base.

 The airport is one of the most important airports in the country, and has a capacity greater than the Toncontin International Airport in Tegucigalpa.
 This airport serves not only Comayagua but also the residents of Tegucigalpa due to the limitations on growth of Toncontin.
 From October 2021, Comayagua became the main airport for the capital.

 The airport has a capacity of 20 aircraft.
 The terminal is more than 39,000 square metres (420,000 sq ft) in size, approximately four times the size of Toncontin in Tegucigalpa.
 The airport has the third longest runway in Honduras after the Ramón Villeda Morales International Airport in San Pedro Sula and the Golosón International Airport in La Ceiba.

 History

 Background

-The Soto Cano Air Base, also known as Palmerola, is located 8 km (5 mi) south of the city of Comayagua and is the largest military base in Central America.
+The Soto Cano Air Base, also known as Palmerola, is located 8 km south of the city of Comayagua and is the largest military base in Central America.
 The airbase was built by the United States between 1984 and 1985.
 It permanently houses some 1,800 US military personnel and is also the headquarters of the aviation academy of the Honduran Air Force.

 According to plans by the Honduran government, the new international airport of Comayagua will serve both Comayagua and the capital, Tegucigalpa.
 The new international airport would replace the current Toncontin International Airport in Tegucigalpa for international flights.
-Due to its complicated topography, Toncontin is considered one of the most dangerous airports in the world and its expansion is restricted due to its location in the centre of the city.
+Due to its complicated topography, Toncontin is considered one of the most dangerous airports in the world, and its expansion is restricted due to its location in the centre of the city.
 With the opening of the new international airport, Toncontín would become an airport exclusively for domestic flights of small aircraft for up to 33 passengers.